hringbauer/ancIBD/package/upload_instructions.md

 This instruction note is a brief summary of update and upload instructions from https://packaging.python.org/tutorials/packaging-projects/

 ### Go to base folder
+On Leipzig cluster:
+cd /mnt/archgen/users/hringbauer/git/hapBLOCK/package

+On Harvard O2 cluster:
 cd /home/hr97/hringbauer/git/hapBLOCK/package

-On Harvard O2 cluster:
 envpython37

 ### Run Tests of Expected Behavior
-Use `/notebooks/tests/unit_tests.ipynb` to run tests of expected behavior of hapROH
+Use `/notebooks/tests/unit_tests.ipynb` to run tests of expected behavior of `ancIBD`.

 ### Create the Source Package
 Update version in setup.py to next version number